jorsanpe/cpmbits/docs/4_why_cpm.md

 # What is CPM

 CPM is born as a tool for the modernization of C and C++ based projects.
 Modern languages have strong development frameworks and really amazing project management tools.
-Combined with CPM Hub, CPM will provide an ecosystem for creating projects in a much easier way, reducing the high entrance fee required for developing in multi-target environments.
-It will provide the means for sharing plugins (note that we're not using the term libraries) via source code.
+Combined with CPM Hub, CPM will enable an ecosystem for creating projects in a much easier way, reducing the high entrance fee required for developing in multi-target environments.
+It will provide the means for sharing *bits* via source code.

 ### Ease of Use